Earth

 Earth is rounded into an ellipsoid with a circumference of about 40000 km.
 It is the densest planet in the Solar System.
 Of the four rocky planets, it is the largest and most massive.
-Earth is about eight light-minutes (1 AU) away from the Sun and orbits it, taking a year (about 365.25 days) to complete one revolution.
+Overall, Earth is the sixth largest object in the Solar System after the Sun and the outer planets.
+Earth is about eight light-minutes (1 astronomical unit [AU]) away from the Sun and orbits it, taking a year (about 365.25 days) to complete one revolution.
 Earth rotates around its own axis in slightly less than a day (in about 23 hours and 56 minutes).
 Earth's axis of rotation is tilted with respect to the perpendicular to its orbital plane around the Sun, producing seasons.
 Earth is orbited by one permanent natural satellite, the Moon, which orbits Earth at 384400 km—1.28 light seconds—and is roughly a quarter as wide as Earth.
-The Moon's gravity helps stabilize Earth's axis, causes tides and gradually slows Earth's rotation.
+The Moon's gravity helps stabilize Earth's axis, causes tides, and gradually slows Earth's rotation.
 Likewise, Earth's gravitational pull has already made the Moon's rotation tidally locked, keeping the same near side facing Earth.

 Earth, like most other bodies in the Solar System, formed about 4.5 billion years ago from gas and dust in the early Solar System.
-During the first billion years of Earth's history, the ocean formed and then life developed within it.
+The formation of the ocean and the subsequent development of life occurred during the first billion years of Earth's history.
 Life spread globally and has been altering Earth's atmosphere and surface, leading to the Great Oxidation Event two billion years ago.
 Humans emerged 300,000 years ago in Africa and have spread across every continent on Earth.
 Humans depend on Earth's biosphere and natural resources for their survival, but have increasingly impacted the planet's environment.
 Humanity's current impact on Earth's climate and biosphere is unsustainable, threatening the livelihood of humans and many other forms of life, and causing widespread extinctions.